3 Days in Seville: First-Time Plan

 Is 3 days enough for Seville?

 Yes.
-It is usually a strong first-trip length because it gives you enough room for the major monument core, Plaza de Espana, and at least one slower neighborhood block.
+Three days in Seville is usually a strong first-trip length because it gives you enough room for the major monument core, Plaza de Espana, and at least one slower neighborhood block.

 Should I do the Cathedral and the Alcazar on the same trip?